espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-devkitm-1-v1.rst

 If you order in bulk, the boards come in large cardboard boxes.

-For wholesale orders, please check `Espressif Product Ordering Information <https://www.espressif.com/sites/default/files/documentation/espressif_products_ordering_information_en.pdf>`_ (PDF).
+For wholesale orders, please go to https://www.espressif.com/en/contact-us/sales-questions.

 Description of Components
 -------------------------